 During the term of this agreement you must:

-- notify us in writing and in advance if you wish to change your Nominated Bank Account;
+- provide 14 days written notice if you wish to change your Nominated Bank Account;

 - ensure that the Customer Registration Form is correctly completed by you and the Customer;

 - only use Customer Registration Forms and other Customer payment authorisation forms that have been provided and/ or approved in writing by us;

 - immediately process or deliver Customer Registration Forms after they have been completed;

 - securely store any paper Customer Registration Forms after they have been processed for a period of seven years from the last transaction;